 The James Lind Alliance (JLA) helps set up PSPs for a wide range of diseases.
 The purpose of a PSP is to identify and prioritise the unanswered questions for certain medical conditions, or areas of health.

-The process of a PSP brings together patients, carers, doctors, nurses, scientists, researchers, dietitians and other health professionals, all with an equal voice.
+The process of a PSP brings together patients, carers, doctors, nurses, dietitians and other health professionals, all with an equal voice.
 Together, they will decide the top ten research priorities for their condition.

 Why did Guts UK choose to fund a PSP for pancreatitis?